cominho/cominho/README.md

 ## Hi there 👋

-Currently Double Degree Master student at [Ensae Paris] and [M2DS] (IP Paris).
+Currently Double Degree Master student at Ensae Paris and M2DS (IP Paris).
 Interested in Machine Learning, Deep Learning, Biostatistics.

 I open source some of my projects here.

 ---

 ## Awards and Competitions
-- 🥈 2nd place at the 2022 [ENSAE]'s Hackathon by [Statup x Ekimetrics](https://www.capgemini.com).
+- 🥈 2nd place at the 2022 ENSAE's Hackathon by [Statup x Ekimetrics].

 ---